-A wrongful death in the State of Florida is a death that is caused, in whole or in part, by the defendant’s “wrongful act, negligence, default, or breach of contract or warranty.”
-This may include a death caused by the intentional conduct of the defendant, for example if the victim died because he/she was assaulted by the defendant.
-It may also include a death caused by the defendant’s negligence or other wrongful act.
+A wrongful death in the State of Florida is a death that is caused, in whole or in part, by the defendant's “wrongful act, negligence, default, or breach of contract or warranty.”
+This may include a death caused by the intentional conduct of the defendant.
+For example, if the victim died because he/she was assaulted by the defendant.
+It may also include a death caused by the defendant's negligence or other wrongful act.
 If you believe your loved one was the victim of a wrongful death, you must then determine if you are legally entitled to pursue a wrongful death lawsuit.

-In the State of Florida, the personal representative of the deceased it actually required to file a wrongful death lawsuit.
+In the State of Florida, the personal representative of the deceased is actually required to file a wrongful death lawsuit.
 If the decedent left behind a valid Last Will and Testament, this is usually the person named as the executor under the terms of the Will.
-If no Will was left behind, the probate court will have to appoint a personal representative who will oversee the probate of the decedent’s estate and who may pursue a wrongful death action.
+If no Will was left behind, the probate court will have to appoint a personal representative who will oversee the probate of the decedent's estate and who may pursue a wrongful death action.

 Although the personal representative is required to file a wrongful death statute, other individuals may be entitled to compensation from the lawsuit.
 The personal representative simply files the lawsuit on behalf of the individuals who are potentially entitled to an award in the lawsuit.
 These individuals typically include the spouse, children, and/or parents of the deceased.